Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 (to be disable the 4 version text boxes)

 I agree with this suggestion, but have a different take.
 Once developers move to ClickOnce deployment, the assembly and file versions become irrelevant.
 The Publish Version is your point of Config Management because it drives the deployment and update mechanisms.
-There should be an easy way to keep them in sync, but I would say it should flow from Publish Version to Assembly and File Version, not the other way around.
+There will be an easy way to keep them in sync, but I would say it will flow from Publish Version to Assembly and File Version, not the other way around.
 Although bi-directional flow would be best let people manage whichever one they prefer.

 Brian Noyes (Author of Smart Client Deployment with ClickOnce, Addison Wesley)